adopted-ember-addons/ember-notify/README.md

 [![Build Status](https://travis-ci.org/aexmachina/ember-notify.png)](https://travis-ci.org/aexmachina/ember-notify)

 `ember-notify` displays wee little notification messages down the bottom of your Ember.js app.
-They're animated!

 By default assumes Zurb Foundation 5 for styling, or you can use Bootstrap styling by calling `Notify.useBootstrap()`.